iamcco/markdown-preview.vim/README.md

 Using the markdown-preview.vim plugin you can preview markdown on real-time through a browser

-> this plugin need your vim support py2/py3 features
+> this plugin needs your vim to support py2/py3 features
-> test on windows/ubuntu14/Mac OS X
+> tested on windows/ubuntu14/Mac OS X

 ### screenshot